 - The Yuuki Cup comes with an “infuser box,” which is designed to make cleaning your menstrual cup really easy.
 Simple put the cup in the box, fill it with water and microwave it for 5 minutes.
 Wait until it cools, take our your period cup, air it out and put it away until next month!

 - The price.
 You can get either size in a package with 2 menstrual cups (soft + classic) plus an infuser box.
 Try both of them out and see which model works best for you.

 - The classic one snaps into place really easily and seems particularly good at preventing leaks.

 - The large cup has a huge capacity of 37 ml (compare to: Moon Cup Large 28 ml, Lunette Cup Large 30 ml).
-This makes it an excellent choice for people with heavy periods.
-See: Menstrual Cup and Heavy Periods for more recommendations.
+This makes it an excellent choice for people with a heavy flow.

 - The Yuuki period cup comes with a two-year warranty.
 If the silicone degrades during that time, the company will replace it.